edbertocampo/crud-mern-trade-test/README.md

 # CRUD Website with User Authentication

-This project is a CRUD (Create, Read, Update, Delete) website that incorporates user login functionality using React.
+A CRUD (Create, Read, Update, Delete) website that incorporates user login functionality using React.
 Users can register, log in, and view user information securely.

 ## Table of Contents